SATVIK202004/enitypewriter/README.md

 ---

+> [!CAUTION]
+> ## ⚠️ IMPORTANT — PLEASE READ BEFORE USE
+> **This tool is designed for legitimate educational, research, personal productivity, and accessibility purposes only.**
+>
+> It is **NOT intended** to:
+> - Facilitate academic dishonesty, exam fraud, or cheating of any kind
+> - Violate institutional policies, honor codes, or proctoring guidelines
+> - Circumvent assessment integrity measures imposed by universities, certification bodies, or employers
+>
+> **The developer explicitly condemns misuse and assumes zero liability for any unauthorized or unethical use.**
+> By downloading or using this software, you accept full and sole responsibility for ensuring your use complies with all applicable rules, policies, and laws.
+If you are unsure whether your intended use is permitted, **do not use this tool.** Always seek clarification from your institution or organization first.
-> [!WARNING]
+>
-> **EDUCATIONAL & PERSONAL USE ONLY**
-> This tool is built for learning, research, and personal productivity workflows.
-It is **not intended** to facilitate academic dishonesty, exam fraud, or any violation of institutional policies.
-The developer assumes **zero liability** for misuse.
-You are solely responsible for how you use this software.
-Always comply with your institution's or organization's rules.
+> **This is a tool.
+Tools are neutral.
+How you use it defines you.**

 ---